kartgoel/HydraDocumentation/docs/gradcam.rst

 gradcam
 ==============

-This file includes the ''GradCAM'' class, which implements the GradCAM algorithm for visualizing and analyzing deep neural networks.
+This file includes the ``GradCAM`` class, which implements the GradCAM algorithm for visualizing and analyzing deep neural networks.

 Initialization
 ---------------

-- Initilizes the ''GradCAM'' object by setting the provided model and layer name.
+- Initilizes the ``GradCAM`` object by setting the provided model and layer name.
 - If a layer name in not provided, the last convolutional layer will be used.